Finnish Dragoon Regiment: Disbandment

 In 1918, the regiment was finally disbanded as a result of the dissolution of the army following the October Revolution.

 Church

 As per tradition, many regiments in the Imperial Russian Army built and used a 'regimental church', which remained in a town/city which was considered sacred.
 The Finnish Dragoons built one in 1902 at the cost of around 17,000 rubles granted by the army, along with 8,000 rubles donated by the hereditary honorary citizen N. A. Protopopov.
 In 1911, a further 5,000 rubles were donated by Emperor of all the Russias, Nicholas II.

 It is unknown when the church was finished, but it consisted of a summer barracks and a medical infirmary on location.
-The area was based on the far outskirts of Vilmanstrand.
+The area was based on the far outskirts of Villmanstrand (Lappeenranta).
 After the Finnish Revolution, the church was kept but was nominated to be converted to a Lutheran church and opened to the public.
 However, by 1923 this decision was reversed and the building demolished instead.